BIO100 Survey of Bioscience

 - Compare and contrast prokaryotic and eukaryotic cellular structures and organelles (e.g., cellular membrane, nucleus, mitochondria)

-- Describe cellular functions related to metabolism, communication, and growth.
+- Describe cellular functions related to metabolism, genetic inheritance, cell division and growth.

 - Compare and contrast the classification, fundamental cellular structure, body structure, and physiology of the different kingdoms of multicellular organisms.